Discover the Mansion at Attingham

 The Berwick’s left a fine Georgian Mansion with intricate decoration, Regency furniture and art, splendid stables and a walled garden as well as a deer park, all set in a 4,000-acre estate in the fertile valley of the River Severn.
 But these physical structures are only part of the story.
 Why not discover more about the lives of the Berwick family, their fortunes and the collection at Attingham on one of our guided tours?

-Our guided tours take place daily and topics vary, please ask on arrival at Visitor Reception for more information.
+Our guided tours take place daily when the Mansion is open and topics vary, please ask on arrival at Visitor Reception for more information.
 There's no extra charge to join a tour but tickets are limited and on a first come, first served basis on the day.